Course Outline

 Financial Time Series Analysis for Government

-Objective: Analyze time series data in financial markets, tailored for government tasks.
+Objective: Analyze time series data in financial markets to support government operations.

 Regression and Estimation with Missing Data for Government

-Objective: Perform multivariate normal regression with or without missing data, tailored for government tasks.
+Objective: Perform multivariate normal regression with or without missing data to support government financial analysis.

 Technical Indicators and Financial Charts for Government

-Objective: Practice using performance metrics and specialized plots, tailored for government tasks.
+Objective: Practice using performance metrics and specialized plots to support government financial reporting.

 Monte Carlo Simulation of SDE Models for Government

-Objective: Create simulations and apply SDE models, tailored for government tasks.
+Objective: Create simulations and apply SDE models to support government financial modeling.

 • Brownian Motion (BM)